 A great closet starts with a good floor plan that provides the right amount of storage and maneuvering space around the island.
 Once you have established the overall size of the island, you need think about your storage requirements.
 What are you going to store in the island?
 How do you want to store those items – baskets, drawers, cubbies, or open shelving?

 A 24″-36″ wide island is a good starting point.
 Not too wide and not too narrow.
 Standard base cabinets are 24″ deep, but are also available in a 30″ deep option.
-To get a 36″ wide island, you can pair a standard base cabinet with 12″ deep shelves along the back.
+Placing two cabinets back-to-back for a double sided closet island is a great option.
+Or, to get a 36″ wide island, you can pair a standard base cabinet with 12″ deep shelves along the back.

 As far as the length of the island, try to limit the length to the maximum size of one slab of the countertop material.
 A smaller island with one long, continuous slab looks much better than an extra long one with seams.